What is FH?

 Why do we need FH Awareness Day?

-• Globally 1 in 300 people are estimated to have FH.
+• Approximately 1 in every 300 people worldwide has FH.[1]

 Resources